mozilla/pontoon-intro/README.md

 Pontoon Intro
 =============

-This is a simple introduction to Pontoon, used as demo page for localization with [Pontoon](https://github.com/mozilla/pontoon).
+These are the strings for the in-context localization demo page of [Pontoon](https://github.com/mozilla/pontoon).